14.2. The Symbol Selector

 Random marker fill: fills the polygon with a marker symbol placed at random locations within the polygon boundary.
 You can set:

-the number of marker symbols to render, either as an absolute count or as density-based (the fill density will remain the same on different scale / zoom levels)
+Count method: whether the number of marker symbols to render is considered as an absolute count or density-based

 Raster image fill: fills the polygon with tiles from a raster image (